X-Men Unlimited: Volume 2

-Infinity Comics
+Infinity Comic

-X-Men Unlimited Infinity Comic is part of the Reign of X line of the X-Men comics featuring a rotating adventures of the Krakoan mutants, with the first arc featuring Wolverine's battle against A.I.M.
-This title is released in weekly chapters exclusively in Marvel's Infinity Comics.
+X-Men Unlimited Infinity Comic was part of the Reign of X line of the X-Men comics featuring a rotating adventures of the Krakoan mutants, with the first arc featuring Wolverine's battle against A.I.M.
+This title was released in weekly chapters exclusively in Marvel's Infinity Comics.
+It later became part of the Destiny of X and Fall of X line.